Chief Executive Officer

 Emma studied Arts/Law at the University of NSW, where she was awarded the Stephen Seidler Memorial Prize for the Best Achievement in Environmental Law.
 She went on to obtain a BA (Hons 1) in Communications from the University of Technology, Sydney, followed by a Diploma in Advanced Written French (Equivalent Hons 1) from the Cours de Civilisation Française de la Sorbonne.
 She holds a doctorate in Creative Writing (English/ French), awarded by the University of Adelaide.

 Emma was admitted as a solicitor in NSW in 2003.
 She is a Fellow of the Peter Cullen Trust.

 Brendan joined EDO NSW in August 2015 as a Solicitor in the litigation team.
-He provides clients with legal advice in relation to all aspects of state and federal environment and planning law, and conducts environmental litigation primarily within the Land and Environment Court of NSW.
+Currently based at our Northern Rivers office, Brendan provides clients with legal advice in relation to all aspects of state and federal environment and planning law, and conducts environmental litigation primarily within the Land and Environment Court of NSW.

 Before taking up his current role at EDO NSW, Brendan worked in corporate practice as a solicitor in the Planning & Environment group at Clayton Utz in Sydney.

 Brendan holds a Bachelor of Arts in Communications/Law (BA Comms/LLB) from the University of Technology, Sydney, and a Masters of Environmental Governance (MSc) from the University of Freiburg, Germany.
 He has also commenced PhD studies with the University of Freiburg looking at illegal logging policy in South East Asia.
 Brendan volunteered and worked as a solicitor for EDO NSW for a period in 2014, and is a founding member of the award winning sustainability science communication group, the Freiburg Scientific Theatre.

 Brendan is also a member of the IUCN’s World Commission on Environmental Law.